 Day 1 Gold Rush Towns: Echuca

 We head north through the golden heart of Victoria.
 First up is historic, picturesque Castlemaine, a bustling town renowned for its rich gold rush history and eclectic artistic heritage.
 Its grand public buildings, amazing architecture and wide streets are testament to a bygone era, a theme continued in beautiful Maldon, also on our itinerary today.

 In Maldon we have the opportunity to unearth some hidden treasures at one of the many antique shops and discover why this is a favourite destination for many day trippers escaping the big smoke.

 Lunch is served at the Shamrock Hotel in Bendigo before continuing our journey north to Echuca, Australia’s paddle steamer capital.
 Steeped in history the twin towns of Echuca and Moama are home to the world’s largest fleet of operating riverboats.
 Learn why its spectacular Port set to a background of majestic river red gums, was originally the busiest on the Murray. before we board our paddlesteamer we enjoy a walking tour of the Port of Echuca.
-We board the PS Emmylou for a tour of the Murray before we arrive at hour hotel for the night.
 Later a 3 course dinner will be served at the hotel.